gilbox/vizone/README.md

 exclusively uses the `vizone` function to patch simflux, there is nothing stopping you from using the `vizone.patch` function which is a much simpler way to create a patch.

+**How easy is it to create a patch?**.
+You don't even have to *create* a patch to create a patch.
+Just [load up vizone](#install), then open the console and do:

+    vizone.patch(myObject, 'myFunction')

+That's it!
+Now the function `myObject.myFunction(..)` is patched and every time it is executed by your application, vizone will capture it as an application flow occurance and create a flow-chart node for that occurrence.

+(Of course if `myObject` is not available on `window` the above code won't work.
+In fact, getting access to the objects you need to patch is one of the main challenges of using vizone and the reason that `simflux` was designed with patching in mind and thus makes the `simflux` object available on `window`)

 Follow these guidelines when creating a patch:

 - patches should access the `vizone` and/or `vizone.patch` function via the `window` scope